 Try “Learn About Marine Life: Walk on the Beach with Naturalist John Smith”

 The hook appears below the title on the product page.
-Use this section to offer a brief, enticing preview into what the customer can expect during the experience.
+Use this section to fully summarize the experience in a couple sentences to draw the guest in and highlight what to expect.

 Describe your experience in complete sentences, ~110 words minimum, and in 3rd person (no "I" or "we," refer to guests as "you").